Chaoping/ExData_Plotting1/README.md

 3. Run code.

 ## Outputs
-A new folder named "plots" will be created in your current working directory.
-New plots will be saved in that folder.
+~~A new folder named "plots" will be created in your current working directory.
+New plots will be saved in that folder.~~ Plots will be saved in your working directory.